LorenaMueller/refine_DCG_outlines/README.md

 * The scripts in `msc_thesis_gee_scripts` were created during a Master Thesis that served as the basis for the current analysis and code provided.
 They are not used anymore for the current state of this work, but may be helpful for background information on the development of the methodology.

 Data
 * The folder `coherence` contains a brief overview for the processing of InSAR coherence with two Sentinel-1 SLC scenes using ESA SNAP.
 The processed coherence data was not added due to their large size.
-However, they can be
+They can be accessed via the GEE script '1_create_input_layers' where they are available in the assets.
+* The file 'links_existing_glacier_inventories' provied links to the data download of existing glacier inventories that were used for evaluation of the methodology.

+Results
-* The folder `mapped_outlines` contains visualisations of the classification results per glacier.
+* The folder `figures` contains visualisations of the classification results per glacier.
 They can be reproduced with the provided code.
 * The folder `polygon_outlines` contains the shapefiles of the classification outlines per glacier, averaged for the time frame 2016-2024.
 They can be reproduced with the provided code.

 [back to content](#1-repository-structure)